mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # The Limits of Decentralization {#decentralization}

-Over time, various techniques have been developed to decentralize protocols and applications.
+Various techniques have been developed to decentralize protocols and applications.
 While use of these approaches can result in a function which is less centralized or less amenable to some kinds of centralization, they are not adequate to avoid centralization completely.
 They are also not indicators of whether a protocol is centralized without further analysis.

 ## Federation isn't Enough {#federation}